How To Create A Business Model Canvas

 Now that you’ve worked through the Key Activities, you have a better understanding of the actions your business needs to take.
 It’s time to carefully consider how your Key Activities drive costs and analyze if these costs are aligned with your value propositions.
 It is also important to consider the type of costs that your business will be incurring.
 Are these costs fixed or variable?
 When scaling your business, will costs be linear or fixed?

 Take a careful look at your different customer segments and value propositions and mentally map out the patterns that may occur.
 For example, Persona 1 may engage with Value Proposition 1 and 2 or Persona 2 may engage with Value Proposition 2 and 3.
 Carefully look at where your business is driving revenue and whether it aligns with your value propositions.

 Bonus Resource!
 George Washington University emphasizes the necessity of analyzing your answers to the business model before moving on to cost structure, pricing and quantity, and revenue models.
 They integrate a payment flow diagram and pricing strategy into their process in this slideshare.

-Remember, with Xtensio you can collaborate with anyone, anywhere in the world, and all of your folios are completely flexible — create it with the ease of a web builder, share it like a web page, present it like a slideshow or download it as a PDF/PNG.
+Remember, with Xtensio you can collaborate with anyone, anywhere in the world, and all of your folios are completely flexible — create it with the ease of a web builder, drag and drop building blocks.
+Share it like a web page, present it like a slideshow or download it as a PDF/PNG.
 Additionally, if you want to take a look at your business through a lean startup lens, you can use our lean canvas.
 And be sure to utilize our user personas to thoroughly investigate your customer segments.

 List of free resources mentioned in this article